34.35 Children of Parents and carers who Misuse Substances

 - Importance of working in partnership(Jump to)

 Substance misuse may include experimental, recreational, poly-drug, chaotic and dependent use of alcohol and / or drugs.
+This can include the illicit or misuse of prescribed medication.

-Maternal Substance Misuse in Pregnancy
+Maternal Substance Misuse and Drug Exposure in Pregnancy

-Maternal substance misuse in pregnancy can have serious effects on the health and development of the child before and after birth.
+Maternal substance misuse and drug exposure in pregnancy can have serious effects on the health and development of the child before and after birth.
 Many factors affect pregnancy outcomes, including poverty, poor housing, poor maternal health and nutrition, domestic abuse and mental health.
 Assessing the impact of parental substance misuse must take account of such factors.
 Pregnant women (and their partners) must be encouraged to seek early antenatal care and treatment to minimise the risks to themselves and their unborn child.

 Newborn Babies and Children